 Forgive me, though, because there’s far more great stuff out there than this little ol’ list—I already know I’ve left off some great websites, YouTube channels, and podcasts, so just keep digging around for more.

-25. Shadowproof “Driven to expose systemic abuses of power in business and government.”
-There are some especially great articles exploring the prison system.
+- Shadowproof “Driven to expose systemic abuses of power in business and government.”
+They have some especially great articles exploring the prison system.

 The irony here is that these are some of the sources warning us feeble-brained consumers of “fake news.”

-Darn it, I used to love and trust some of these so much that it breaks my heart a little that they’ve sold out and let us down.
+Darn it, I used to love and trust some of these so much that it breaks my heart a little that they’ve locked their brains in place and have thus let us down.

-I’m not gonna lie; you can find still good, often great stuff from these guys—just read, watch, and listen with skepticism and a clear head.
+I’m not gonna lie; you can find still good, even great stuff from these guys—just read, watch, and listen with skepticism and a clear head.
 In other words, remember to follow the money.

 One more thing!

-I encourage you to support the YouTube channels, websites, and podcasts you like.
+I encourage you to support the YouTube channels, websites, podcasts, and Substack accounts you like.
 Many have a “Patreon” or PayPal link where you can click to contribute your financial support, so share your love all over the place.